TheePoseidon/365-days_of_code/README.md

-It's never a beautiful day to write code.
+# It's never a beautiful day to write code.
-#JUST DO IT
+# JUST DO IT
+# CODE 365